Networking Fundamentals

 HTTP Protocol Basics

-The protocol of the web.
-Request/response cycle, methods, headers, status codes, and why HTTP is just text over TCP.
+voyagehow the HTTP request/response cycle works, what methods, headers, and status codes mean, and why HTTP is just structured text over TCP

 HTTP Connection Management

-Keep-alive, pipelining, and HTTP/2 multiplexing.
-How HTTP evolved to reduce TCP overhead and why connection reuse matters.
+voyagehow keep-alive, pipelining, and HTTP/2 multiplexing reduce TCP overhead, and why connection reuse matters for performance

 curl & HTTP Debugging